Exact mediation analysis for ordinal outcome and binary mediator: Exact parametric formulation of natural effects

 with $g_{d}^j(x, x;c)=g_{d}^j(x;c)$.
 It then follows that the counterfactual model is

-This equation, which can be seen as a natural effect model as in \cite{Langeetal2021}, shows that the counterfactual model implied by the postulated data generating mechanism is also a cumulative logit model, which is however a complex function of $x$ and $x^*$ and of the parameters of \eqref{eq:lrw} and \eqref{eq:lry}.
+for $j=1,\ldots, J-1$.
+This equation, which can be seen as a natural effect model as in \cite{Langeetal2021}$^8$, shows that the counterfactual cumulative logit model implied by the postulated data-generating mechanism is a complex function of $x$ and $x^*$ and of the parameters of \eqref{eq:lrw} and \eqref{eq:lry}.

+An insight to the causal effects estimates, their precision and the effect of sparsity is gained via simulation studies that are presented in eAppendix B.1.
+The corresponding bootstrap standard deviations and percentile bootstrap 95\% confidence intervals (CIs) for the causal effect measures are also provided.
+All the associated {\ttfamily R}-code is provided in eAppendix B.2.